Jobs at ICR

 Note: This position overview is not intended to be all-inclusive and is subject to change.
 Employees may perform other related duties to meet the ongoing needs of the organization.

-Guest Services Associate (Full-Time, On-site only)
+Guest Services Associate (Part-Time, On-site only)

 Position Overview

 The Guest Services Associate position is an important role that supports the ICR Discovery Center as a friendly, professional, and outgoing customer service provider.
 In this role you can expect to operate a POS system, apply basic computer skills, handle money, and communicate with guests and volunteers alike.
 After initial training, you will need to be able to demonstrate knowledge of our current exhibits, store merchandise, museum layout and a general understanding of the ministry of the Institute for Creation Research.
-The schedule is Tuesday – Saturday and may include some holidays and evenings.

 Essential Position Responsibilities